sanjaybhandarii/sanjaybhandarii.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I’m an AI researcher from Nepal.
+Hi, I am a PhD student at the Kahlert School of Computing at The University of Utah advised by Professor Shireen Elhabian.
 I am working at the forefront of medical imaging and its applications through computer vision and AI.
-My current research focuses on mitigating hallucinations in large vision-language models.
-My research interests are in OOD detection, Robust Multimodal learning and Trustworthy AI.
+My current research focuses on Statistical Shape Analysis and Modelling.
+My research interests are in OOD detection, Mitigating hallucinations in large vision-language models, Robust Multimodal learning and Trustworthy AI.

-<h5> Update: I will be joining University of Utah this fall.</h5>